Let’s look at EV Range Anxiety and the Guess-o-meter

 Consumption is King!

-This of course is the other way around in an EV.
+This of course is the other way around in an electric vehicle.
 Your range will increase when you get off the highway, but again the dashboard display will be wrong for a while until the car starts to understand you’ve changed your driving style.

 Driving style will also have an effect on the guess-o-meter’s accuracy.
 Fast acceleration will reduce your range, slow and steady will also change things.